mbwong/mbwong.github.com/_posts/2014-1-13-computer.md

 #Computer Eats World

-The robotic age is upon us.
-Wearable computing is on the verge of a major breakthrough.
+The robotic age is here.
 Google is rapidly acquiring robotics start-ups.
 Amazon is investing heavily in drones.
+Wearable computing is on the verge of a major breakthrough.
 In [Marc Andreessen's parlance][eats], computers is rapidly eating the world.
-The societal consequences of such technological progress, however, are still not well understood.
+What does this mean for society?
+We still don't quite know.

 [eats]: http://online.wsj.com/news/articles/SB10001424053111903480904576512250915629460

-Internet scholar [Jaron Lanier][lainer] has argued that technology progress is not ideologically neutral and that new technology reshapes our psyche and society in myriad ways.
 [Kevin Kelley][kelley] famously asked: "What does technology want?"
+Internet scholar [Jaron Lanier][lainer] has similar argued that technology progress is not ideologically neutral and that new technology reshapes our psyche and society in myriad ways.
 Much ink has been spilt on the consequences of designing open vs. closed platforms on innovation and public discourse.

 [kelley]: http://www.radiolab.org/story/101024-idea-time-come/
 [lainer]: http://www.nybooks.com/articles/archives/2010/nov/25/generation-why/?pagination=false

-Can we subject the hypothesized effects of technological progress on societal structure and welfare to rigorous analysis?
 Economists have long emphasized the importance of technological progress as an engine of growth.
 But many models treat technology as a black box.
 Larry Summers suggested in [a recent speech to the NBER][summers] that computers might be changing our economy in a way that is different from past technologies.
 If so, it seems important to open this black box and understand it works, for there may be many nuanced aspects to technological progress that matter.
+Can we subject the effects of technological progress on societal structure and welfare to rigorous analysis?

 [summers]: http://www.nber.org/reporter/